garland3/yet-another-image-project-app/instructions.md

-do an extensive tehck fo the current setup and code base.
+Perform an extensive technical check of the current setup and code base.

-assume there is just one dependency to that is not in this repo adn will be setup by the user.
-The feature is the apbility to call the authorization server.
+Assume there is only one external dependency not included in this repo, which must be set up by the user.
+This dependency provides the ability to call the authorization server.
-So, if in testing mode only you canmock this one fucntion. otherwise callthe auth server. so update. app/dependencies.py

-the one fucntion you can call for authoriarzaation is a new one you shoudl create `is_use_in_group(user, group)`
+In testing mode only, you may mock this function.

+Otherwise, call the real authorization server.

+Update app/dependencies.py accordingly.

+Create a new function is_user_in_group(user, group) to check if a user belongs to a group.
+This is the one authorization function.

-for all db operations, log the user who made the edits.
+For all database operations, log the user who made the edits.

-in the db, remove the groups field.

-The groups/authoarization if auser is in teh group is alwasy checked at run time.
-You can put a cache on this for 15 miutes.
+Remove the groups field from the database for the User.

+Group membership and authorization must always be checked at runtime.
+You may cache these results for 15 minutes.

-make up a fun name when committing.
+Choose a fun commit message name for this update.

-check if fiels are longer tahn 400 lines, and edit to be < 400 lines.
+Check if any files exceed 400 lines; if so, refactor them to be under 400 lines.

-add a feature to allow a user to create and use an api key to uplaod images, get data bout hte images, ... all the operations in the ui.
+Add a feature to allow users to create and use API keys for image-related operations, including uploading images and retrieving image data, as exposed in the UI.

-dont' duplicate coe. try to provide auomatical mapping.
+Avoid code duplication by providing automatic mapping where possible.

-change the dockerfile to sue fedora:latest as the base image..
+Change the Dockerfile to use fedora:latest as the base image.